-Interested Parties Needs and Expectations Government agencies Compliance to applicable requirements.
-Regulatory bodies Compliance to all regulatory and statutory requirements.
-Local community • Considerate construction company when working within local communities, social responsibility.
-General Public • Minimal disruption to their everyday lives, enhancing the infrastructure and communities.
+Interested Parties Needs and Expectations Government agencies and local authorities, Highway or Road Authority (including emergency services) Compliance to applicable requirements.
+Communication and coordination as and. when required (e.g. for emergency calls outs or in case of incidents etc) Regulatory bodies Compliance to all regulatory and statutory requirements.
+Local community Considerate construction company when working within local communities, social responsibility.
+General Public (including the travelling public and end users of installed works) Minimal disruption to their everyday lives, enhancing the infrastructure and communities.